rafaeldms/cookie/README.md

 ###### To start using the Cookie you can Instantiate a new Class or use it in an abstract way

-Para começar a usar o Cookie pode Instanciar uma nova Classe ou utilizá-lo de forma abstrata
+Para começar a usar o Cookie pode Instanciar uma nova Classe ou utilizando métodos estáticos

 #### Create Cookie using static methods (Criando cookies usando o método estático)